yogeshchandrasekharuni/fast-agent/README.md

 ```

 Other bootstrap examples include a Researcher (with Evaluator-Optimizer workflow) and Data Analysis (similar to ChatGPT experience), demonstrating MCP Roots support.

+> Windows Users - there are a couple of configuration changes needed for the Filesystem and Docker MCP Servers - necessary changes are detailed within the configuration files.

 It's built on top of [mcp-agent](todo).